 The police who made the arrest may be able to give you more information.
 You can ask the police to take your fingerprints and compare them to those in the police file for the case.
 If the police have a photo of the person who was arrested, you can use the photo to show that you are not the same person.

 If you are a victim of identity theft

 If a person used your name when they got arrested or went to court, the case may appear on your CORI.

 Six steps you can take to get the case or cases taken off your CORI:

 - Report the identity theft to your local police department or the Massachusetts State Police as soon as possible.
 Be sure to get a copy of the police report.

 - Get the Massachusetts Incorrect Criminal Offender Information Complaint form from the DCJIS web site, or call the DCJIS (617) 660-4600 or (617) 660-4640 and ask them to mail the forms to you.

-- See DJCIS guidelines or how-to correct incorrect CORI Information Concerning the Process in Correcting a Criminal Record
+- See DJCIS guidelines on how to fix mistakes in CORI Information Concerning the Process in Correcting a Criminal Record.

 - Fill out the form.
 Make sure your handwriting can be read or type the form.

 ☐ Complaint form,